 The RTIC latches engage and disengage about as easily as any of the rubber latches designs we tested.
-The only model that really sets itself apart in terms of latch design is the Pelican ProGear, which uses a push button mechanism.
+The only model that really sets itself apart in terms of latch design is the Pelican ProGear, which uses a push-button mechanism.
 This definitely easier than using the rubber latches of the RTIC, but not to a significant degree.
-Once opened the lid generally stay open, but might snap shut on you if you bump the cooler.
-The Handles thoughtfully stop short of the drain plug, but the drain plug itself does tend to splash a bit when emptying.
-This was a problem we experienced with most of the models we tested, so again not a dealbreaker whatsoever.
+Once opened, the lid generally stays open, but might snap shut on you if you bump against the cooler.
+The handles thoughtfully stop short of the drain plug, but the drain plug itself does tend to splash a bit when emptying.
+This was a problem we experienced with most of the models we tested, so again, not a dealbreaker whatsoever.
 We do wish that is had a drain leash, as the Pelican and Yukon do, because it's easier than you'd think to lose a drain plug.

 The RTIC again earned an average score of 5 out of 10 in this metric.
 It is neither exceedingly portable nor particularly onerous to move around.
 It is about as portable as you'd expect a large cooler to be.

 Weighing in at 36 pounds, the RTIC is slightly above average for a roto-molded cooler.
 Models like the YETI Tundra 65 and the Engel are slightly lighter at 29.7 and 26.1 pounds, respectively (and the personal-sizsed coolers are obviously much lighter), but that extra few pounds probably won't be noticeable when you're lifting a fully loaded cooler.
-The handles, like those of the YETI, do feel a bit harsh on your hands, but don't pinch at all like those of the ORCA and Grizzly.
+The handles, like those of the YETI, do feel a bit harsh on your hands but don't pinch like those of the ORCA and Grizzly.
 The recessed handles are deep enough to be fairly comfortable.
 The non-stick feet keep it from sliding around wilding in the back of your car, but also don't make it too difficult to slide around either.
 It can also fit in most national park bear boxes.